xbb66kw/ohos/README.md

    ```
 6. Restart your Python editor if needed.

 The `treeple` package is required for benchmark comparisons.
-The error "'RegressorTags' object has no attribute 'multi_label'" suggests that `treeple` might be incompatible with the version of scikit-learn you have installed. `treeple` likely relies on an older version of scikit-learn, where multi_label was present but has since been removed or changed.